Documentation

 Packages

 Every package installed via apt/dpkg with its version.
 Use the search box to find specific packages.
 Version comparison against latest known versions is shown for tracked packages.
+Pro accounts see versions for apt packages, GitHub releases, and Docker Hub images.
+Free accounts see apt packages only.

 Services